-Ofcom regulates the accuracy of bills issued by providers of electronic communications services through General Condition of Entitlement 11.
-The condition requires providers of Publicly Available Telephone Services (PATS) with a relevant annual turnover in excess of 40m to seek and obtain approval of their metering and billing systems from independent third-party assessors (Approval Bodies) against a prescribed standard.
-This complex of approval arrangements represents the Ofcom Metering and Billing Approval Scheme.
+Ofcom regulates the accuracy of bills issued by providers of electronic communications services through General Condition C3 of its General Conditions.
+The condition requires providers of Regulated Services with a relevant annual turnover in excess of 55m to seek and obtain approval of their metering and billing systems from independent third-party assessors (Approval Bodies) against a prescribed standard.
+This system of approval arrangements represents the Ofcom Metering and Billing Approval Scheme.

-The Ofcom Metering and Billing Direction 2014 sets out the requirements for gaining approval under the condition and is essentially a technical standard intended to ensure compliant systems will deliver accurate bills.
-Note the Direction itself is from Annex 2.
+The Ofcom Metering and Billing Direction (PDF, 388.2 KB) sets out the requirements for gaining approval under the condition and is essentially a technical standard intended to ensure compliant systems will deliver accurate bills.

 Approval Bodies approve and audit a Communications Provider's metering and billing systems and monitor compliance with the requirements of the Ofcom Metering and Billing Direction.
 At present, there are three Approval Bodies:

-Visit the Approval Bodies' websites to find out about the Communication Providers Approved or seeking Approval to the Ofcom Metering and Billing Direction 2014.
+Visit the Approval Bodies' websites to find out about the Communication Providers Approved or seeking Approval to the Ofcom Metering and Billing Direction.

 To become an Approval Body, applicants must be accredited by the United Kingdom Accreditation Service to ensure that they meet the international standard ISO17065: 2012 to carry out the Metering and Billing Approval Process as defined in the Ofcom Direction.